-AP Injectable aqueous solutions and, in certain instances, intravenous non-aqueous solutions
+AP Injectable aqueous solutions and, in certain instances, intravenous non-aqueous

 It should be noted that even though injectable (parenteral) products under a specific listing may be evaluated as therapeutically equivalent, there may be important differences among the products in the general category, Injectable; Injection.
-For example, some injectable products that are rated therapeutically equivalent are labeled for different routes of administration.
+For example, historically some injectable products that are rated therapeutically equivalent are labeled for different routes of administration.
 In addition, some products evaluated as therapeutically equivalent may have different preservatives or no preservatives at all.
 Injectable products available as dry powders for reconstitution, concentrated sterile solutions for dilution, or sterile solutions ready for injection are pharmaceutical alternative drug products.
 They are not rated as therapeutically equivalent (AP) to each other even if these pharmaceutical alternative drug products are designed to produce the same concentration prior to injection and are similarly labeled.
 Consistent with accepted professional practice, it is the responsibility of the prescriber, dispenser, or individual administering the product to be familiar with a product's labeling to assure that it is given only by the route(s) of administration stated in the labeling.

-Certain commonly used large volume intravenous products in glass containers are not included on the List (e.g., dextrose injection 5%, dextrose injection 10%, sodium chloride injection 0.9%) since these products are on the market without FDA approval and the FDA has not published conditions for marketing such parenteral products under approved NDAs.
+Certain commonly used large volume intravenous products in glass containers are not included in the Orange Book (e.g., dextrose injection 5%, dextrose injection 10%, sodium chloride injection 0.9%) since these products are on the market without FDA approval and the FDA has not published conditions for marketing such parenteral products under approved NDAs.
 When packaged in plastic containers, however, FDA regulations require approved applications prior to marketing.
 Approval then depends on, among other things, the extent of the available safety data involving the specific plastic component of the product.
 All large volume parenteral products are manufactured under similar standards, regardless of whether they are packaged in glass or plastic.
 Thus, FDA has no reason to believe that the packaging container of large volume parenteral drug products that are pharmaceutically equivalent would have any effect on their therapeutic equivalence.